Runway

 Overview

-Runway is still one of the most production-oriented AI media platforms, and its current pricing pages make that clearer than before.
-It is no longer just βvideo generation plus some editing.β The platform now spans multiple generations of Runway models, editing workflows, custom voices, image tools, audio tools, workflows, and enterprise controls.
+Runway is still one of the most production-oriented AI media platforms, and its current pricing and product pages make that clearer than before.
+It is no longer just “video generation plus some editing.”
+The platform now spans Runway’s own video and image models, third-party model access, editing workflows, custom voices, audio tools, node-based workflows, and enterprise controls.
 It is one of the few products in this category that feels designed for repeated professional use rather than one-off social experiments.

 Key Features

 The modern Runway stack is broad.
-The current plan pages highlight Gen-4.5, Gen-4, Gen-4 Turbo, Aleph for editing, Act-Two for performance capture, Veo 3 and 3.1 access, image models, audio generation, and workflow automation.
+The current plan pages highlight Gen-4.5, Gen-4, Gen-4 Turbo, Aleph for editing, Act-Two for performance capture, Veo 3 and 3.1 access, third-party image and video models, audio generation, and workflow automation.
+The product page now positions Runway as a multi-model creative toolkit with video, image, audio, editing, language, apps, and custom workflows in one place.
 That is a lot of surface area, but it maps well to the real work of media teams who need generation, transformation, iteration, and handoff inside one system.

 Strengths